ecrookshanks/contact_api_exercise/readme.md

 ### Implementation Notes
 * Because of how the sample data was created and some inconsistances around that, the ```CascadeType.ALL``` setting was not used on the ```@OneToMany``` relationship of ```Contact```s to ```Phone``` objects.
 The addition/removal of this collection's objects was handled manually.

+* The application uses the H2 in-memory database; each run will start with the sample data mentioned above and will be removed once the application is shut down.

 * Simple repositories were used as the specification was only data in/data out, and the overall exercise was loosely time-boxed.
 A more thorough way that would include or provide for business logic is to use Service classes (implemented as interfaces/concrete objects) and have the controller interact with the service interface, which uses a repository interface.
 The use of interfaces in this manner would allow for unit testing of the business logic with a mocking framework.
+Later expansions to this project may include these features.